 Gastonia, North Carolina 28054

-If you have any questions regarding the form, the process or your qualifications to watch a video please email those questions to firstname.lastname@example.org.
+If you have any questions regarding the required form(s), the process, or your qualifications to watch a video please email those questions to firstname.lastname@example.org.